[draft] Signal Correlation Hurdle Rates For Profitable Trading

 Introduction

-X (formally Twitter) user @macrocephalopod 1 describes an interesting derivation of the minimum required correlation between a trading signal and the target return for profitable trading.
-It is defined as a function of the signal Z-score, forecast horizon volatility and transaction costs.
+X (formally Twitter) user @macrocephalopod 1 describes a derivation of the minimum required correlation between a trading signal and the target return for profitable trading.
+It is defined as a function of the signal Z-Score, forecast horizon return volatility and transaction costs.

 A quick recap on correlation before we continue, the (symmetric) Pearson correlation coefficient ($ \rho$) tells us if $x$ $(y)$ increases by one standard deviation, what is the expected response in increase of standard deviations of $y$ $(x)$: